isa-group/project-template-nodejs/README.md

 - Making changes: After a backend change, you must restart the server to test it.
 If change is on frontend, is enough to restart browser (Ctrl + Shift + R).

-- Stoping the server: To stop execution you have to push Ctrl + C.
+- Stopping the server: To stop execution you have to push Ctrl + C.

 - Run package test suite, based on setup in package.json
 ``` "scripts" : {"test" : "grunt test"} ```